 Open Art Studio

 Bring your works in progress and supplies to this weekly drop-in art program.
 This is an opportunity to create in a collaborative environment with other artists.
 No formal instruction will be provided, but informal critiquing for those who want it is encouraged.
 Table covers will be provided.
 There is a sink in the room for basic cleanup (please do not bring turpentine).
-Registration is required for each session.

 Cat Tales Writers Group

 Join us for a monthly open writing group that can help answer your questions on writing, editing, grammar, and publishing.
 Read a selection of your work to the group for general constructive feedback, or discuss a book you’ve read that might help someone else.
 Registration is required.

 Library After Hours: Documenting the Dead with Dustin Pari